When changing the way your car rides and handles, quality parts are paramount. Here’s our guide to the best car suspension brands.

 HKS

 If you’re at all into Japanese car culture, or indeed any sort of modified car culture, then you’ll probably have seen the HKS logo before.
-Typically accompanied by HKS’s iconic ‘oil splash’ colors, the HKS brand is one of the most easily recognizable in the aftermarket scene.
+Typically accompanied by HKS’s iconic ‘oil splash’ colors, the HKS brand is one of the most easily recognisable in the aftermarket scene.
 However, they aren’t just a good marketing exercise.
 Their products are also top notch.

 Truth be told, HKS is far more than *just* a suspension specialist.
 They develop and provide all sorts of aftermarket upgrades, from electronics and exhausts, to forced induction and fueling.
 Yet, somehow, they haven’t fallen into the trap of being a jack of all trades, but master of none.